budhajitRoy/Plane-Crash-Data-Exploration/README.md

 ## Technologies that will be using
 - Python
-- Libraries: pandas, numpy, matplotlib, seaborn, json, os, requests
+- Libraries: pandas, numpy, matplotlib, seaborn, json, os, requests, BeautifulSoup.
 - Jupyter Notebook
 - Web Scraping to gather data